 What it’s like to attend public schools in Florida and other FAQ:

 The average undergraduate tuition & fees for public colleges in Florida is $4,029 for in-state students and $16,062 for out-of-state students

 The University of West Florida has an average net price of $8,452 making it the least expensive public school in Florida that made our list.

-Florida Atlantic University has an acceptance rate of 75%, with an SAT range of 1060-1220, making it the least exclusive public institution on our list.
+The University of West Florida has an acceptance rate of 58%, making it the least exclusive public institution on our list.